yunshengtian/AutoOED/docs/source/content/about/platform-design.rst

 Team Version
 ------------

-The team version enables distributed collaboration around the globe by leveraging a centralized MySQL database that can be connected through internet.
+The team version enables distributed collaboration around the globe by leveraging a centralized MySQL database that can be connected through the Internet.
-Using this version, the scientist can focus on controlling the optimization and data analysis, while the technicians can evaluate in a distributed fashion and synchronize the evaluated results with other members in the team in real-time, through our provided simple and intuitive user interface.
+Using this version, the scientist can focus on controlling the optimization and data analysis, while the technicians can evaluate in a distributed fashion and synchronize the evaluated results with other members of the team in real-time, through our provided simple and intuitive user interface.
-This version provides different software for different roles of a team (manager, scientist and technician) with proper privilege control implemented.
+This version provides different software for different roles of a team (manager, scientist, and technician) with proper privilege control implemented.